 Andrew J. Simons

-Dean Simons earned an A.B. in English Literature from the College of the Holy Cross (1960) and, following graduation, served as a Lieutenant (jg) in the United States Navy from 1960-62.
+Dean Simons earned an A.B. in English Literature from the College of the Holy Cross (1960) and, following graduation, served at sea as a line officer in the United States Navy (1960-62).
 He has resided in Westbury, Long Island, with his first wife, Eileen, for 50 years, and their most treasured activity is enjoying their ten grandchildren.